pojler/imageprocessing/README.md

 put content of the .zip into:
 > \src\com\github\pojler\imageprocessing\lib

-and download ImageMagick to enable .jpg files from: https://imagemagick.org/script/download.php#windows
+download ImageMagick to enable .jpg files from: https://imagemagick.org/script/download.php#windows

 and you will need c++ compiler, personally recommend g++.